TKForgeron/INFOMSWA/README.md

 Please do the following things before running:

-1. Create the following databases:
+1. Create the following postgres databases on port 5432:
    - AccountDB
    - EventQueue
    - AccountDB_Broker